PURCHASE AND USAGE RULES

 - Anyone shooting or near a shooter should wear shooting glasses.
 Also, all other persons should remain behind the shooter.

 - Never climb or jump with a gun.
-You can' t control the direction of the muzzle if you stumble or fall.
+You cannot control the direction of the muzzle if you stumble or fall.
 You should safely lay the gun down or hand it to a companion while you climb or jump over anything.

 - Avoid ricochet.
 Never shoot at a flat hard surface or at the surface of water.
 Ammunition can ricochet off of water just like a skipped rock.

 - Keep the muzzle clear.
 Never let anything obstruct the muzzle of a gun.
-Don' t allow the muzzle to come in contact with the ground.
+Do not allow the muzzle to come in contact with the ground.